 4 teaspoons baking powder

 - 1 2/3 cups buttermilk (or regular milk with 2 teaspoons of vinegar mixed in)

 1 cup shredded cheddar cheese

 - 2 tablespoons butter (melted, to slather on the biscuits)

 Gather the ingredients.
 Preheat the oven to 400 F.

-Combine all dry ingredients and butter in food processor, pulse until it forms fine crumbs.
+Combine all dry ingredients and butter in a food processor, pulse until it forms fine crumbs.
 If you don't have a food processor use a pastry blender or two forks.
 Be careful not to overmix or to use your hands.
 You want the little chunks of butter to stay intact and not melt.

 Add the buttermilk as you pulse or mix; continue until a dough forms.

 Place the dough in a clean bowl.
 Cut in the shredded cheddar and cooled, cooked sausage until completely incorporated.

 Separate the dough into 12 balls.
 Form quickly and gently with your hands so that it is rounded.
 Place the balls of dough snuggly into a 9 x 13-inch casserole dish.
 Brush the tops of each biscuit with melted butter if you wish.

 Place the casserole dish in the oven and bake for about 15 to 20 minutes or until golden brown and cooked all the way through.
 Serve immediately or allow to cool and cover in aluminum foil and then freeze.